chingchenms/llvm/docs/Coroutines.rst

 .. code-block:: llvm

   if.true:
-    %save1 = call token @llvm.experimental.coro.save(i32 1)
+    %save1 = call token @llvm.experimental.coro.save()
     call void async_op1(i8* %frame)
-    %suspend1 = call i1 @llvm.experimental.coro.suspend(token %save1)
+    %suspend1 = call i1 @llvm.experimental.coro.suspend(token %save1, i1 false)
     br i1 %suspend1, label %resume1, label %cleanup

   if.false:
-    %save2 = call token @llvm.experimental.coro.save(i32 2)
+    %save2 = call token @llvm.experimental.coro.save()
     call void async_op2(i8* %frame)
-    %suspend2 = call i1 @llvm.experimental.coro.suspend(token %save2)
+    %suspend2 = call i1 @llvm.experimental.coro.suspend(token %save2, i1 false)
     br i1 %suspend2, label %resume2, label %cleanup

+.. _final suspend:

 Final Suspend
 -------------

-..Coroutines we considered so far do not complete on their own.
-They run ..until explicitly destroyed by the call to `coro.destroy`_.
-If we consider a case ..of a coroutine representing a generator that produces a finite sequence of
+..
+Coroutines we considered so far do not complete on their own.
+They run until explicitly destroyed by the call to `coro.destroy`_.
+If we consider a case of a coroutine representing a generator that produces a finite sequence of

 One of the common coroutine usage patterns is a generator, where a coroutine produces a (sometime finite) sequence of values.
 To facilitate this pattern